 - In a large mixing bowl or the bowl of a stand mixer, whisk the flour, salt, spices, and the vanilla‐orange sugar together until combined.
-Make a well in the centre and pour in the melted coconut oil, followed by the yeast mixture and the chickpea flour mix.
+Make a well in the centre and pour in the melted butter, followed by the yeast mixture and the chickpea flour mix.

-- Either using the dough hook attachment of your stand mixer, or with a fork, mix the wet ingredients into the dry until a rough dough begins to form.
-Then either increase the speed of your stand mixer to knead the dough, or transfer the dough to a flour dusted work surface and knead for about 10 minutes - until the dough is soft, smooth and springs back slowly when you gently press a finger onto it, about 5 minutes in a stand mixer, or 10 minutes by hand.
-It should be lightly tacky to the touch, but not overly sticky.
+- Either using the dough hook attachment of your stand mixer or with a fork, mix the wet ingredients into the dry until a rough dough begins to form.
+Then either increase the speed of your stand mixer to knead the dough, or transfer the dough to a flour-dusted work surface and knead until the dough is soft, smooth and springs back slowly when you gently press a finger onto it, about 5 minutes in a stand mixer, or 10 minutes by hand.
+It should be slightly tacky to the touch, but not overly sticky.
 If it's too sticky, add a little extra flour whilst kneading.
 If it's too dry, add a little more milk.

 - Sprinkle over the chopped chocolate and cherries, knead for another minute or two, just until the mix‐ins are evenly incorporated through the dough.
 If kneading in a stand mixer, make sure that the dough is not too warm when adding in the chocolate or it may melt through your dough.
 Gather up the dough and place in a large lightly oiled bowl, cover with a damp tea towel and leave to rise in a warm place for about an hour, or until doubled in size.